GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex4_.md

 ```

 4. Click in the upper right corner on `Save`.
-If you are not logged in you will be provided with an URL where you can access and your map any time lateron.
+If you are not logged in you will be provided with an URL where you can access and your map any time later on.
 Save it somewhere or send it to your email.

 ```{Attention}